jlb2637/IDOLHELL_Gamepad/README.md

 The Arduino keyboard.h library made this super simple too.

 The one trick to remember is that since we are using internal pullup resistors to pull the disconnected state of each button high, we need to invert all of the inputs so they are active low(key pressed when shorted to ground).

+###For the Future

+I want to work on my case design a little more to make the parts maybe slot together.
+It would also be super cool to use other tools like a laser cutter to create enclosures out of things besides PLA.